Fiddler Jam is a new product in the Fiddler family that helps to address the problems we have debugging remotely reported issues.

 Fiddler Jam is a troubleshooting solution for support & dev teams to help them troubleshoot issues in a fast, easy, and secure manner.

 Fiddler Jam helps non-technical end users to isolate issues by capturing HTTP(S) network logs in the customer's own environment.
 It then enables the secure sharing of these logs between the customers and your support teams.
 Finally, with full Fiddler Everywhere integration, the development team can load the logs and replicate the issue locally, using tooling they are already comfortable with.

 If you've heard enough already, head on over to the Fiddler Jam website to download your 14-day trial.

 So how does Fiddler Jam work... really?

 Finally, your development team will...

 All leading to a seamless method of remotely debugging issues.
 It's a literal win-win-win for customers, support, and engineering!

-In the meantime, if the above scenario intrigues you, we highly recommend you take a look at the Fiddler Jam website.
-Here you can learn a little more about Fiddler Jam and sign up for early access via our Fiddler Jam Pilot Program.
+We highly recommend you take a look at the Fiddler Jam website.
+Here you can learn a little more about Fiddler Jam and download a free 14-day trial.